connormaglynn/shopping-cart-typescript/README.md

 - [x] ✨ Add `CostCalculator` which returns total given a list of items
 - [x] ♻️ Refactor `CostCalculator` for flexibility
 - [x] ✨ Add a `Buy One Get One Free (BOGOF) for Fruit Tea` discount mechanism
-- [ ] ♻️ Refactor `Buy One Get One Free (BOGOF)` discount mechanism for flexibility of other products
+- [x] ♻️ Refactor `Buy One Get One Free (BOGOF)` discount mechanism for flexibility of other products
 - [ ] ✨ Add a `BulkBuy For Strawberries` discount mechanism
 - [ ] ♻️ Refactor `BulkBuy` discount mechanism for flexibility of other products

+## 🤖 Solution

+### 📝 Notes

+- ❌ No `Scanning` functionality as defined by the requirements.
+Though this can be easily added with a `Checkout` interface that passes the `CostCalculator` all _ScannedItems_.
+- 🔐 The current implementation could be a security risk depending on the client.
+Since the system expects `Items`, it inherently trusts that the prices are correct.
+To mitigate this, the interface should be made simpler and only expect `ProductCodes` then building `Items` with its own internal store (or external trusted source) of the `Item` the codes relate to.
+- 🐛 Currently multiple of the same discount can be reapplied if specified within the system.
+Presumably this behaviour is undesirable.